ca-ye/led-matrix-proj/Documentation-details/RPI_DOCUMENTATION.md

 # Raspberry PI Documentation
 ### Revision 1.0 (Pending Approval)

-This contains the all of the documentation for the onboard raspberry pi.
+This contains the all of the documentation for the onboard Raspberry Pi.

 ---